-They work hard every day in tough conditions, so why not get your favourite construction worker a gift that will keep them safe and healthy on site?
+They work hard every day in tough conditions, so why not get a construction worker a gift to keep them safe and healthy on site?

 Construction sites are tough and unforgiving environments.